From assaults to graffiti, French Muslims take hit after attacks

 The National Observatory of Islamophobia, a group linked to France's official Muslim council, reported 32 anti-Muslim incidents during the week.
 It normally registers 4-5 complaints by aggrieved Muslims in a week, its head Abdallah Zekri said.

-The Collective against Islamophobia in France (CCIF), an independent organization, said it had tracked 29 incidents.
+The Collective against Islamophobia in France (CCIF), an independent organisation, said it had tracked 29 incidents.

 The Observatory registered 178 anti-Muslim incidents in January, a month marked by the Islamist militant attacks on Charlie Hebdo magazine and a Jewish supermarket.